Ealimah11/alx-system_engineering-devops/0x00-shell_basics/README.md

-this scripting shell to delete a file from a folder
+this shell script delete a directory